Who's eligible and how do I get it?

 - you can take annual leave

-Catherine Rogan has worked for Working Families' advice service for four years.
+Catherine Rogan works for Working Families' advice service.